-Please note that our coding systems that are the foundation of the data have changed over the years and comparing such data elements are problematic and not advised.
+Note that our coding systems that are the foundation of the data have changed over the years so use caution when comparing data across series breaks.

 Each flat file has a data point associated with a unique Series ID.
-For more information on Series ID formats and to download data prior to 2003 see here.
+More information on Series ID formats and downloading data prior to 2003 is here.

 BLS can provide data in addition to what is available online.
 If you have a specific data request, contact us to see if this is something we can provide.